 - Devon Carers and Torbay Carers enable carers to maintain their own health, wellbeing and independence; and to care safely, confidently and effectively.
 They provide carers with the information and advice they need in their caring role as well as helping carers find support in their community and from local community organisations.

 - Young Devon’s mission is simply to make Devon a better place for all young people.

 - Living Options Devon is a user-led charity championing needs and rights, and providing vital support so people with disabilities and Deaf people (who use British Sign Language (BSL)) are empowered to live the life they choose.

 - Splitz Devon provides support to improve safety, signpost to other services and aid your recovery from the impact of domestic abuse.
-They offer 1-to-1 victim support, survivor groups, support for children, and perpetrator programmes.
+They offer 1-to-1 victim support, survivor groups, support for children, and perpetrator programmes in Devon.

 - Crimestoppers is a charity that allows you to report any crime and remain 100% anonymous.
 They also share advice on how to keep yourself and those around you safe from crime.

 "*" indicates required fields